scottjodoin/compo-3040-a2/README.md

 ## Purpose

-This guide will walk you through the steps to upload a resume to your Github repository using Markdown, Jekyll theming, and Github pages.
+This guide will walk you through the steps to upload a resume to your GitHub repository using Markdown, Jekyll theming, and GitHub pages.
 This guide will also make references to the suggestions as outlined in Etter's book, **Modern Technical Writing**.

-## Prerequesites
+## Prerequisites

 * A resume formatted in Markdown.
-* A Github account and dedicated respository
+* A GitHub account and dedicated repository

 ## Instructions

 ### 1. **According to Etter: Use a lightweight markup language**

 The first thing to do is to create a Markdown file `index.md`.
 This is the file that will be used to create your resume.
-See below for a link to the **Markdown Cheatsheet** in case this is your first time using Markdown.
+See below for a link to the **Markdown Cheat sheet** in case this is your first time using Markdown.
 See **[Why is Markdown better than a word processor?](https://github.com/scottjodoin/scottjodoin.github.io#faq)** for more information on why you should use Markdown.

 Here is a template you are free to use to structure your resume in Markdown.
 Add any extra sections as you need.